ninoM/activity-record/README.md

 ## **Shameful things that needs some explaining**

-- Attempted to make an optimistic UI.
-The basics are there but needs way more UI stuff to be added so it's obvious to the users what's happening.
+- Attempted to make an [optimistic UI](https://uxplanet.org/optimistic-1000-34d9eefe4c05?gi=c53ec13ae552).
+The basics are there but needs way more UI stuff to be added, so it's obvious to the users what's happening.
   - ~~Bug due to this is if you add then delete immediately without the activity syncing to Firebase~~ _fixed!_
-- Haven't taken a look at all if layout is responsive :(
+- Haven't taken a look at all if layout is responsive
+- No network handling whatsoever so some crashes might occur due to network hiccups.
 - Needs **major** refactoring.
 Like seriously..
   - ~~Using index for the keys so when deleting an activity with another activity below, the next activity will be open~~ _fixed!_
+  - More abstraction for components will result in cleaner code.
+  - UI / Layout

+## Total working hours: _60h (two and a half days)_